VictorLins/DotNetWebSearchAnalytics/README.md

    ![image](https://github.com/VictorLins/DraftDotNetWebSearchAnalytics/assets/15841201/e35fa136-a230-414c-8f86-14f49ebe442b)

-3. Compile the WebPortal solution (Please note that Node.js is required and this process may take a few minutes)
+3. Compile the WebPortal solution (Please note that Node.js is required and this process may take a few minutes).

+> [!WARNING]
+> For any problem in this step, please go to the folder "**DotNetWebSearchAnalyticsWebPortal\dotnetwebsearchanalyticswebportal.client**" → Delete the folder "**node_modules**" → Open CMD → Execute the command "**npm install**"

-4. Run the project
+5. Run the project

 ![image](https://github.com/VictorLins/DraftDotNetWebSearchAnalytics/assets/15841201/328dceb4-96ad-43d0-87fd-cf28178ce0de)